nandhakumar2611/mindx-inventory-docs/docs/salesorders/introduction-so.md

 - Save the sales order as a draft or send it to your customer.

+!!! example "Insight"

+    Streamlining the conversion process from quotes to sales orders can significantly enhance operational efficiency and minimize manual data entry errors.

 ## **View Sales Orders**

 If you’ve already created sales orders, you can easily view them.
 Here’s how: